Sabicool/Medicine/01 Disciplines/Cardiology/Conditions/Acute Coronary Syndromes.md

 		- no known coronary artery disease
 	- Management
 		- Treat other diagnoses
+		- Give aspirin 300mg PO if not done so already
-		- Review precipitating cause and ECG
+		- Review precipitating cause of angina (e.g. anaemia, aortic stenosis, thyrotoxicosis and HCM) and ECG
 		- If known diagnosis of angina
 			- Determine if threshold for angina has decreased or the severity of pain increased
 			- Consult with senior for adjustment to antianginal medication
 			- If episode was prolonged or worse with no easily fixable precipitant repeat troponin and ECG at 6-8 hours
 		- Follow up with GP or cardiology outpatient
-		- Exercise stress testing, echo, cardiac perfusion and CTA **NOT** usually indicated
+		- Exercise stress testing, echo, cardiac perfusion and CTA **NOT** usually indicated[^3]
 ![[Pasted image 20241225150149.png]]
 As from: [PASCA ACS Flowchart](https://aci.health.nsw.gov.au/__data/assets/pdf_file/0003/824142/Pathway-for-Acute-Coronary-Syndrome-Assessment-PACSA-flow-chart-SAMPLE.pdf)
+# Other Management
+## Recurrent Pain
+- Recurrent episodes of ischaemic chest pain may require GTN infusion for a short period of time; prolonged infusion rapidly induces tolerance
+	- GTN 10 micrograms/minute by IV infusion increasing by 10 micrograms/minute every 3 minutes until pain is controlled provided systolic blood pressure ≥95 mmHg
 # Sources
 - *More so from* Pathway for acute coronary syndromes: https://aci.health.nsw.gov.au/networks/eci/clinical/tools/cardiology/pathway-for-acute-coronary-syndrome Published June 2021
 - ACI chest pain guidelines: https://aci.health.nsw.gov.au/ecat/adult/chest-pain Published December 2023.